Applications Chin Na Applications Pa Kua Mother Palm Apps Hebei Hsing I - 12 Animals Wu Tai Chi 13 Methods

 Xingyiquan ( Hsing I Ch'uan)

 This Hebei style of Hsing-I Ch'uan (Xing Yi Quan) is organized using 12 Animals that group and teach the martial characteristics of particular actions.
-Sample Applications from the 12 Animals:

-Chiflow.com: Nei Jia (Internal) kung fu Martial Application Example
+Chiflow.com: Nei Jia (Internal) Kung Fu Martial Application Example

 xingyi Tai